fabilab/ilayoutx/README.md

 Compute fast network layouts.
 Intended as the upstream companion for [iplotx](https://github.com/fabilab/iplotx).

 **NOTE**: This software is pre-alpha quality.
-There are two layouts working, and they are almost trivial.
-And yet.
+The API is very much in flux, and the documentation is sparse.
+Use at your own risk.

 ## Installation
 ```bash